hbwhyte/Watson-twitter-tracker/README.md

 # Watson Twitter Tracker

-Twitter has quite the reputation for being a pretty angry, screaming kind of place (remember when, in less than a day, it turned [Tay.ai into a racist jerk](https://www.theverge.com/2016/3/24/11297050/tay-microsoft-chatbot-racist)?
+Twitter has quite the reputation for being a pretty angry, screaming kind of place.
+Remember when, in less than a day, it turned [Tay.ai into a racist jerk](https://www.theverge.com/2016/3/24/11297050/tay-microsoft-chatbot-racist)?

 But is that what it's really feeling?
 Let's find out!